mxkopy/vae/README.md

 end
 ```

-If you wish to specify your own create_loss_function, you can use none or all of the other methods, as well as any other functions you define.
-Just remember to initialize state in the outer scope.
+In general, these methods can persist important state in between iterations, such as a method-of-moments estimator or GUI.
+This sort of state should be initialized in the outer scope, and can be updated within the returned function.

 # Data
 After subtyping AutoEncoder and defining an appropriate loss function, you can populate the 'data/image' directory with images and 'data/audio' with .wav audio.
 Julia is agnostic to the filesystem used, so you can sshfs or ln -s a COCO training dataset or similar (I use train2017).